Road Cyclist - Broadcast & Media

 Lives: Monaco / Harrogate

-2008 saw him represent Ireland at the Beijing Olympics and he was the best Irish finisher at the 2009 UCI Road World Championships – Men's road race in Mendrisio.
+2008 saw him represent Ireland at the Beijing Olympics and he was the best Irish finisher at the 2009 UCI Road World Champs – Men's road race in Mendrisio.

-Recognised as an experienced climber, Deignan announced that he was returning to the UCI World Tour in 2014 by joining Team Sky where he stayed for five years.
+Recognised as an experienced climber, Deignan announced that he was going to be racing on the UCI World Tour in 2014 by joining Team Sky where he stayed for five years.
 He became the first Irishman to ride for Team Sky and quickly established himself as a popular member of the squad.
 Whilst riding for Sky, Deignan finished the 2015 Tour de Yorkshire fifth overall.

 Deignan also made his debut as an ITV pundit during the coverage of the 2019 Tour de Yorkshire, and 2019 Tour de France.